 Viewing will be Monday and Tuesday from 4-8 PM at Vondel L. Smith & Son Mortuary at South Lakes 4000 S. W. 119th OKC 73173.
 Funeral service to celebrate and honor Ted's life will be held at 2:00 PM, Wednesday, August 21, 2019 at Southern Hills Baptist Church (8601 S. Penn Ave, OKC, OK) with burial following at Sunset Memorial Park Cemetery in Norman, OK.

-To send flowers in memory of Ted Pope, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ted Pope, please visit our Heartfelt Sympathies Store.

 Teddy E. Pope, “Nonde”, passed away peacefully in his sleep at his home in Moore, Oklahoma on August 14, 2019 at the age of 79.